Fire

 Buying a new jar of Cadmium Red medium hue was just the thing to reboot, then re-route some old habits I was falling back into, like over-working paintings.
 Here I began with a lush Redwood forest in mind, thinking I could safely stir up some inspiration with the hot scarlet under my usual cool green palette… I did not intend to start a fire!

-A new color invigorates the work process like nothing else can, and adds renewed life to your results as well.
+A new color invigorates the work process like nothing else can, and adds renewed life to the results as well.
 Incorporated as a base, straight out of the tube or mixed with your usual palette, a new color changes everything.
-Here now, as the painting is seen in the second thumbnail, there’s nothing I can do except follow it and see where it leads.
-The strength and intensity of this color as a base is dictating a whole other unintended but interesting direction, and it’s in charge for a while.
+The strength and intensity of this color as a base dictates an unintended but interesting direction, and it’s in charge for a while, so I just follow where it leads.
 I hope I can manage it.

 Fire opens pine cones to disperse their seeds, controls pests and disease.
 By burning weeds and weaker trees that rob sunlight and nutrients from healthier trees and plants, it also clears the way for new seeds to sprout.
 Ash aerates, and contains properties that determine the quality of soil and what is able to grow there.
 Realizing that certain trees only regenerate with the aid of fire, like the giant Sequoia cones only release seeds through fire, today’s standard fire management practice is to allow naturally occurring forest fires to burn, still with a mind to sensibly control it.

-So what element does it take to open a painter’s eyes to new possibilities?
-A jar of Cadmium Red medium hue!
+So what element does it take to open a painter’s eyes?
+A hot new jar of Cadmium Red medium hue!